 A positive outlook has contributed to strong employment within the UK manufacturing sector, Make UK report that the manufacturing sector employs 2.7 million people, who earn an average of GBP 32,500

 Price pressures still a concern

-Price pressures remain an issue for the sector, with costs elevated throughout March and output charge inflation on the up, edging closer to the record high recorded in January 2017.
-This was largely due to the increased costs of raw materials pushing up vending prices.
-Input costs grew at one of the fastest rates since the survey began, although this has weakened over the last six months.
-Manufacturers cited the weak Pound and ever-increasing commodity prices as the reasons for increasing costs, in addition to the knock-on effects of supply chain pressures, with vendor led times at the longest for nearly six years.
+Price pressures remain an issue for the sector, with elevated costs, largely due to the increased costs of raw materials pushing up vending prices.
+Input costs grew at one of the fastest rates since the survey began, although this has weakened over time.
+Manufacturers cited the weakened British pound (GBP) and ever-increasing commodity prices as the reasons for increasing costs, in addition to the knock-on effects of supply chain pressures, with vendor led times at the longest for nearly six years.

 Atul Kariya, National Sector Head of Manufacturing and Engineering at MHA Macintyre Hudson, commented,

 “The real concerns for UK manufacturers in the current marketplace are the cost pressures – from uncertain currency markets, increasing commodity prices, and additional costs across the supply chain.”

 “Lack of certainty about whether these costs can be passed on to customers means that manufacturers are having to look inwardly at their processes and business models to find efficiencies wherever possible.”